+The Cospas-Sarsat system of satellites in low Earth orbit (LEO) is referred to as the Cospas-Sarsat LEOSAR System.
 Polar orbiting satellites used in the Cospas-Sarsat LEOSAR System can provide a global, but non continuous coverage, for the detection and the positioning of distress beacons using a Doppler location technique.
 However, the non continuous coverage introduces delays in the alerting process since the user in distress must "wait" for a satellite pass in visibility of his distress beacon.

-Since 1996, Cospas-Sarsat participants have been experimenting with 406 MHz payloads on satellites in geostationary Earth orbit (GEO) together with their associated ground stations to detect the transmissions of Cospas-Sarsat 406 MHz radiobeacons.
-These experiments have shown the possibility of almost immediate alerts at 406 MHz, providing the identity of the transmitting beacon and other encoded data, such as the beacon position derived from a global satellite navigation system.
+Cospas-Sarsat participants also experimented with payloads on satellites in geostationary Earth orbit (GEO) together with their associated ground stations to detect the transmissions of Cospas-Sarsat 406 MHz radiobeacons.
+These experiments demonstrated the possibility of almost immediate alerts at 406 MHz, providing the identity of the transmitting beacon and other encoded data, such as the beacon position derived from a global satellite navigation system.
 This development is referred to as the 406 MHz GEOSAR system.

-The 406 MHz GEOSAR Demonstration and Evaluation (D&E) Report highlights the enhancements provided by a geostationary complement to the Cospas-Sarsat polar-orbiting system in terms of alerting time advantage, and the benefits to SAR services of this rapid alerting capability.
+The 406 MHz GEOSAR system was formally integrated into the Cospas-Sarsat System in 1999, after the approval of the 406 MHz GEOSAR Demonstration and Evaluation (D&E) Report, which highlights the enhancements provided by a geostationary complement to the Cospas-Sarsat polar-orbiting system in terms of alerting time advantage, and the benefits to

+SAR services of this rapid alerting capability.
 However, GEOSAR alerts produced by emissions from the first generation 406 MHz beacons do not include any position information as the Doppler location technique cannot be applied to signals relayed through geostationary satellites.
-A new type of 406 MHz beacon allows for the encoding of position data in the transmitted 406 MHz message, thus providing for quasi-real time alerts and position information from the GEOSAR system.
+A new type of 406 MHz second-generation of beacon allows for the encoding of position data in the transmitted 406 MHz message, thus providing for quasi-real time alerts and position information from the GEOSAR system.